 - 1/8 tsp ground nutmeg

-- extra sugar for rolling, preferably course sugar
+- Extra sugar for rolling, preferably coarse sugar

 - Combine the flax seed and water in a small bowl and set aside.

 - Add the margarine and sugars to a large bowl (preferably that of a stand mixer) and beat with the paddle attachment on medium speed until homogeneous and fluffy, about 3 minutes.
 If you don’t have a stand mixer, grab a whisk and get ready for an arm workout.